Quantum-Accelerators/quacc/docs/src/user/covalent.md

 print(result)
 ```

 Here, we have chosen to use the `@ct.electron` decorator around a function instead of the `ct.electron(<function>)` shorthand so that we could specify the `executor` keyword argument.

-Alternatively, this can be done more compactly by directly setting the `metadata` attribute of the `Electron` object, as shown below.
+However, if you want to use the `ct.electron(<function>)` shorthand, this can be done by directly setting the `metadata` attribute of the `Electron` object, as shown below.

 ```python
 import covalent as ct